FangqinLi/Text-based-adventure-game/README.md

 #a list of the three extensions you’ve chosen to implement, with appropriate detail on them for the CAs to evaluate them (i.e., what are the new verbs/features, how do you exercise them, where are they in the map):
-1. Adding the "help" verb
+1. Adding the "help" verb as the example of project requirements stated.
+You can always type in "help" to get what command you can use and if they should be followed by an argument.
+As I added the verb "drop", it is also shown after you typed in "help", and of course, "help" itself.
-2.
+2. Adding the "drop" verb as the example of project requirements stated.
+A